 2. Inspect your home regularly

-3. Inspect your sump pump
+3. Maintain your sump pump

-4. Check your roof
+4. Inspect your roof

 5. Check for leaks in caulk and grout

-6. Don’t forget about your appliances!
+6. Don’t neglect your appliances!

 This tip is commonly forgotten by homeowners.
 The hoses on your dishwasher, washing machine and refrigerator’s ice machine can wear out and become loose over time.
 This can eventually cause leaking which may lead to water damage to your walls and floors if left untreated.
 Regularly inspecting the hoses for cracks or leaks will give you the chance to replace any that seem damaged, which leads to further prevention.

 7. Clear your eavestroughs

 Eavestroughs or downspouts are great necessities when it comes to keeping our homes free of water damage.
 However, it’s also easy to forget to tend to it.
 If your eavestroughs are clogged by leaves, ice dams in the winter or other debris, hire a professional to come and clear it out for you.
 They are generally a decent price and it’s good to avoid doing it yourself, as it can be a different kind of safety hazard.